-For each input field, the LLM is provided with these pieces of information, and it is asked to select a set of constraints from constraint templates in Table 2.
+For each input field, the LLM is provided with these pieces of information, and it is asked to select a set of constraints from constraint templates in Table 1.
 Given the extensive training of the LLM on a diverse data corpus, we anticipate its ability to grasp the semantics embedded in each input field, and leverage form and FERG's contextual information as guidance.
 As a result, we expect the LLM to generate a set of constraints closely mirroring the real-world constraints associated with these fields.
-An example of the LLM's response is demonstrated in Listing 1, showcasing the constraints generated for the From 1 field in Figure 1.
+An example of the LLM's response is demonstrated in Listing 2, showcasing the constraints generated for the From field in the Air Canada form depicted in Figure 1.

 '''

-expect(field('From 1'))
+expect(field('From'))

 .toBeTruthy()

-.toBeAphabetical()
+.toBeAlphabetical()

 .toHaveLengthCondition('>', 2)

-.not.toBeEqual('To 1')

-.not.toBeEqual('From 2')
+.not.toBeEqual('To')

 '''

-Listing 1: From 1 field's generated constraints
+Listing 2: From field's generated constraints

 The presented example illustrates the generation of specific constraints (lines 2-4), which are literal, and extrapolated from localized data such as labels.
 This field is expected to satisfy several conditions, namely, it should (1) not be empty (line 2), (2) adhere to a specified minimum length (line 3), and (3) contain exclusively alphabetical characters (line 4).
-Additionally, certain constraints (line 5, 6) depend on values drawn from different fields; for instance, (4, 5) the From 1 field is expected to be distinct from To 1 and From 2 fields.
-These five constraints concisely mirror the anticipated requirements for the values of the To field.
+Additionally, certain constraints (line 5) depend on values drawn from different fields; for instance, (4) the From and To fields are expected to be distinct.
+These four constraints concisely mirror the anticipated requirements for the values of the To field.